Volkswagen Scirocco coupe

 Practicality & boot space

 You need the keys to access the awkwardly shaped boot

-This is where the Scirocco throws up a flaw – you can only open the boot with the key fob or a button on the inside of the driver's door, so if you approach the car with arms laden with shopping, you’ll have to put it all down to fish your keys out of your pocket.
-Then the boot only offers 292 litres of space, which is 58 litres les than the sixth-generation VW Golf that's it's based on.
-Plus, the boot has a high load lip and is an awkward shape that makes loading difficult.
+That's said, for a coupe, the boot is a reasonable size at 292 litres, and the rear seats fold flat to expand that to 1,200 litres.
+It does throw up one flaw though – you can only open the boot with the key fob or a button on the inside of the driver's door, so if you approach the car with arms laden with shopping, you’ll have to put it all down to fish your keys out of your pocket.

 Reliability & safety

 Tried and tested parts are also used in the previous-generation VW Golf

 Although Volkswagen has a good reputation for reliability, it could only manage 16th place out of 32 firms in our 2013 Driver Power survey.
 That still means it finished ahead of big competitors such as Ford, Peugeot, and Citroen, however it failed to beat both BMW and sister company Audi for owner satisfaction.
 The Scirocco, meanwhile, came 60th out of 150 cars in the Driver Power model rankings.